 Clean smart clothes must be worn in the Clubhouse and on the course at all times

-Track suites, joggers, non-tailored shorts and dirty work attire are not permitted on the course or in the Clubhouse at anytime
+Track suites, joggers, non-tailored shorts t shirts and football tops and dirty work attire are not permitted on the course or in the Clubhouse at anytime

-On the course trousers must not be tucked into socks and appropriate golf footwear must always be worn
+On the course trousers must not be tucked into socks, collard polo shirts, and appropriate golf footwear must always be worn

 Caps and wet clothing/waterproofs must not be worn in the Clubhouse at anytime